saleh1312/aws_sagemaker_catsVSdogs/readme.md

 ## 5- push to ECR repository

+5_1 - create ecr repo in aws and push to it

 ## 6- upload the sampled dataset to s3 bucket

 ## 7- edit create_sage_maker_training_job.py file and run it